 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 Then there’s Pat Callahan, who like many not-so-famous Americans retired and then went back to work.

-“I’m not at the Y working out; this is my exercise,” says Ms. Callahan, who retired in her late 60s and a little over three years ago began working part-time for her daughter’s startup, JM Move Managers.
+“I’m not at the Y working out; this is my exercise,” says Ms. Callahan, who retired in her late 60s and a little over three years ago began working part time for her daughter’s startup, JM Move Managers.
 The Mountainside, New Jersey, company specializes in helping older people every step of the way as they downsize and move into new accommodations.

 Now in her mid-70s, Ms. Callahan spends anywhere from 8 to 12 hours a week helping people discard or donate belongings, packing up what they want to keep and unpacking and organizing it in their new place.
 She even hefts boxes if they’re not too heavy, she says.
 “I don’t think I’ve ever worked a job where people are so grateful for your help.”

 This surge in older workers is not unique to the United States.
 It provides benefits to developed nations around the world.
-It boosts the share of people contributing to the economy, provides needed workers at a time when some portions of the workforce are shrinking and, potentially, eases the pressure on retirement-benefits systems if it convinces governments to raise retirement ages.
+It boosts the share of people contributing to the economy, provides needed workers at a time when some portions of the workforce are shrinking and, potentially, eases the pressure on retirement-benefits systems if it persuades governments to raise retirement ages.

 Despite these benefits and the increasing visibility of people of traditional retirement age on the job, the negative stereotyping based on age – known as ageism – persists.